 Focus on the Pack, Not the Lone Wolf

-Many years ago, on a picture perfect New England autumn afternoon, I had taken my daughter to watch her middle-school football team play.
+Many years ago, on a picture-perfect New England autumn afternoon, I had taken my daughter to watch her middle-school football team play.
 On this Saturday, I was talking with the father of one of the players on the opposing team who had purposefully moved down the sideline, distancing himself from the coaches and players of his son’s team.
-He did this because he was both the parent of a player on the team, and a National Football League head coach.
+He did this because he was both the parent of a player and a National Football League head coach.
 As you might imagine, this generated some expectations from other parents that his expertise might help his son’s team.
 This pressure is even greater when you are Bill Belichick, one of the most successful coaches in NFL history.
 As we watched the game, one young player, who was clearly a gifted athlete, was demonstrating behavior on the field and the sidelines that showed that he was focused more on his success than the success of his team.
-More than once, the team failed to make progress because this young athlete was out of sync with his team mates and coaches.
-Observing this, Bill turned to me and said, “Both that player, and the coach, need to learn that the real strength of the wolf is the pack.”
-It was a simple, powerful observation about the nature of teams, and even today contains insights into the question of how to weigh the value of a lone wolf versus the cost to the team.
+More than once, the team failed to make progress because this young athlete was out of sync with his teammates and coaches.
+Observing this, Bill turned to me and said, “Both that player and the coach, need to learn that the real strength of the wolf is the pack.”
+It was a simple, powerful observation about the nature of teams and team players versus lone wolves.

-First, assess the health of your team’s norms.
-Team norms are the psychological building blocks of a team.
+First, assess the health of your team values.
+Team values are the psychological and behavioral building blocks of a team.
 They include essential ingredients such as conversational equality, respect, and psychological safety.
-If norms are healthy and supportive, they foster energy and engagement.
-If not, team effectiveness and well-being will deteriorate.
-Erosion of team norms can occur even when just one team member’s behavior is counter to those norms, and not recognized and addressed by the team leader.
-A short workshop that identifies team member expectations of the team norms versus what team members are experiencing, and clearly articulating any gaps, will give you insights and early warning of any cracks in your team’s foundation.
+If values are healthy and supportive, they foster energy and engagement.
+If not, team effectiveness and wellbeing will deteriorate.
+Erosion of team values can occur even when just one team member’s behavior is counter to those values.

 Second, assess team member relationships.
-High-functioning relationships are characterized by minimal gaps between team mate experiences with each other, versus their expectations as they work together to achieve the team’s goals.
+High-functioning relationships are characterized by minimal gaps between teammates’ experiences with each other, versus their expectations as they work together to achieve the team’s goals.
 Experience-expectation gaps across key relationships are the number one reason for deteriorating team relationships and diminished performance.
-Get anonymous feedback from each team member on his or her expectations versus experience with each team member.
-Look for gaps in relationships with the lone wolf that are being caused by behavior that is counter to the expected team norms.
-For example, talking over or down to anyone who ‘cant keep up with them’, or frequently criticizing team mates with no effort to help them or the team improve.
-These relationship and trust eroding behaviors are the most detrimental to team performance.